raganwald-deprecated/homoiconic/2012/08/coffeescript_for_ruby_developers.md

 Thinking in CoffeeScript
 ===

-I spotted a funny joke on Twitter the other day: "I can always tell when a Ruby developer writes JavaScript, because it's not JavaScript, it's CoffeeScript."——[Vance Lucas][vlucas]
+I spotted a funny joke on Twitter the other day: *"I can always tell when a Ruby developer writes JavaScript, because it's not JavaScript, it's CoffeeScript."*——[Vance Lucas][vlucas].
+Besides having a little fun with people's tribal inclinations, this tweet reminded me of an old saying that I have found to be very deep:

 [vlucas]: http://twitter.com/vlucas

-There *is* a grain of truth in this jape.
-Ruby programmers have become accustomed to a language that is fairly expressive.
-Raw JavaScript can be cumbersome.
-Ruby programmers are used to parentheses being optional for method calls.
-And there are a lot of tools in place for making CoffeeScript easy to deploy in Ruby projects, such as support baked into the Rails asset pipeline.

-Of course, there's a logical fallacy in its implication.
-There might be a strong implication that if someone is a Ruby programmer and they program in JavaScript, then they may be very likely to use CoffeeScript.
-But this isn't a biconditional.
-There are excellent reasons for using CoffeeScript even if you never use Ruby.
-I'd wager that CoffeeScript's whitespace significance is appealing to Python programmers.

-But besides a little fun with people's tribal inclinations, this tweet reminded me of an old saying that I have found to be very deep:

 > [Real programmers][rp] can write FORTRAN in any language.